• Skip to primary navigation

 For the lemon filling:

-• In a medium bowl, rub together the sugar and lemon zest between your hands to release the oils from the zest.
-Whisk in the flour until blended.
+• In a medium bowl, blend together the sugar and lemon zest with your fingers to release the oils from the zest.
+The mixture should be damp and very fragrant.

 • Add the eggs and whisk briskly so that the sugar doesn't "cook" the eggs and form clumps.